robang74/redfishos/README.md

 ### Useful documentation

+* [Start Quick Quide](forum/start-quick-guide.md) - An end-users step-by-step guide for a quick start

+* [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailfishX on Sony Xperias

 * [degoogle](https://github.com/robang74/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.

 * [awesome SFOS](https://github.com/robang74/awesome-sailfishos) - A curated list of awesome Sailfish OS resources

 * [Equivalents in SFOS](https://github.com/robang74/equivalentsinsailfish): a list of Android apps and their Sailfish equivalents

 ---